PatrickMisti/CsvServiceHelper/README.md

      * etc.

 ## 2. Download Project
-In this Directory are to Project's.
+In this Project are two Directories.
 One for backend and another one the angular client.
 Both of them have a README.md with a link to here.

 ## 3. Open Project
 If you want to make changes on the HTTPService on the client.
 Go to the src/app/services Directory.
-In the http.service.ts file you find the method where you can make changes on the Url.
+In the http.service.ts file you find there a method where you can make changes on the Url.

 **Hint: Before you do something go to the console and enter npm install to download all packages.**